 What is the cheapest car insurance in Kentucky?

-There are several insurance companies in Kentucky offering competitive rates and a variety of discounts.
+Several insurance companies in Kentucky offer competitive rates and a variety of discounts.
 However, insurance rates are personalized and coverage needs differ from one person to another.
-Compare options to determine the cheapest Kentucky auto insurance for you with the coverage you need.
+Comparing options could help you determine the cheapest Kentucky auto insurance for you with the coverage you need.